TotalTechGeek/pineapple/website/docs/intro.md

   --timeout <milliseconds>       The timeout for each test. (default: "5000") --strict                       Enables additional checks to enforce better testing, namely validating that all snapshots are used.
   --clean                        Cleans up unused snapshots.
+  --omit-snapshot-inputs         Omits input from being captured in snapshots for fuzz testing.
   --only <lines...>              Allows you to specify which tests you would like to run.
   --fuzz-runs <amount>           The number of runs that fuzz tests perform. (default: "100") --snapshot-fuzz-runs <amount>  The number of runs that fuzz tests perform on a snapshot. (default: "10") -f, --format <format>          The output format (choices: "json", "console", default: "console") --bun                          Uses Bun as the test runner.
   -h, --help                     display help for command
 ```

 #### Example